-Council undertook a review of its Business Activity Strategic Plan after the Council elections held in September 2012 and the revised Plan will be finalised and adopted by Council by 30 June 2013.
+Council undertook a review of its Business Activity Strategic Plan after the Council elections held in September 2012 and the revised Plan was finalised and adopted by Council on 26 June 2013.

-New England Weeds Authority 10 Year Business Activity Strategic Plan 2012 - 2022
+New England Weeds Authority 10 Year Business Activity Strategic Plan 2013 - 2023

-11. THE DELIVERY PLAN REPORT 2012-2013
+11. THE DELIVERY PLAN REPORT 2013-2014